alejandro-du/remember-me-feature/README.md

 This example application shows how to implement the "remember me" feature with Vaadin.

+**You can read the full tutorial at https://vaadin.com/blog/-/blogs/implementing-remember-me-with-vaadin**

 # Downloading, compiling, and running the example
 ````
 git clone https://github.com/alejandro-du/remember-me-feature.git